eanguianopita/home/content/home/experience.md

     date_end: ''
     description: |2-

-        * Analysing the process of economic reactivation of Jalisco during the COVID-19 pandemic.
+        * Prepared research papers and technical notes on the socioeconomic effects of the COVID-19 pandemic in Jalisco and Mexico.
-        * Forecasting GDP, employment and inflation of Mexico and Jalisco.
+        * Collaborated with the PI to design an econometric model to predict the dynamics of production, employment, inflation, and poverty at the national and state levels.
-        * Technical reports on short-term macroeconomic issues.
+        * Responsible for preparing audiovisual material for press conferences and webinars.

-  - title: Data specialist and government financial analyst
+  - title: Data Scientist and Public Finance Analyst
     company: Institute for the Technical Development of Public Budgets
     company_url: 'https://www.indetec.gob.mx/'
     company_logo: indetec